 Pupils who join Reigate Priory School having not passed the KS1 phonics screening, are assessed as working towards, are assessed below PM benchmark level 22 or are raised as a concern by their class teacher are assessed under Read Write Inc. These assessments take place half-termly and are analysed to ensure pupils receive phonics support at the correct level with a view to making rapid progress in their blending, phonic knowledge and reading speed.

-Reading Book – Colour banded books:
+Reading Book – Colour banded books

 Pupils’ home readers are pitched to accurately match their ability by PM Benchmark assessments.
-Pupils may then select books from their designated colour that they can enjoy but also be challenged by.
+Pupils may then select books from their designated colour that they can enjoy but also challenge.
 Termly assessments ensure that pupils regularly have the opportunity to make progress with their reading ability and give pupils the opportunity to access texts that are more complex.
 Pupils working below ARE are assessed half-termly which enables them additional opportunities to catch up and additional feedback for teachers and parents to support the child’s learning.
 The colour-band book selection is ample and has been updated with a range of high quality texts to suit all readers.
 The selection covers a diverse spread of topics, both fiction and non- fiction, thus ensuring our commitment to inclusion and representation.

 Reading books are replaced weekly.
 Many of the books contain activities and questions to discuss.